lmc2179/laplace_approximation_dist/README.md

 We can get some intuition by looking at the 1-dimensional case.
 This explanation was adapted from [these lecture notes](http://www2.stat.duke.edu/~st118/sta250/laplace.pdf).

-Let h(θ) be the density of interest, and let q(θ) be the log density.
+Let h(θ) be the density of interest. h(θ) may not be normal, but we expect that it "looks normal" - the majority of the mass is in a dense region around the mode.

+Let q(θ) be the log density.
 That is:

 q(θ) = log h(θ)